What Is Image SEO?

 - Lossless image compression: the image quality remains largely the same;

-- Lossy image compression: some loss of quality occur, even tough, it’s almost never perceptible for the human eyes.
+- Lossy image compression: some loss of quality occur, even though, it’s almost never perceptible for the human eyes.

 In the lossy image compression method does not decompress digital data back to 100% of the original.
 It means that when you use lossy compression, your image will lose some pixels and therefore some quality.

-SEO is all about finding a good compromises but when it comes to images compression we can trick the human eyes and that’s why you should prioritize compression over quality.
+SEO is all about finding a good compromise, BUT when it comes to image compression we can trick the human eyes and that’s why you should prioritize compression over quality.
 To some extent of course.

-You can compress your images with many softwares (GIMP, Photoshop, Illustrator, etc) or online compression services such as Image Optim.
+You can compress your images with software (GIMP, Photoshop, Illustrator, etc) or online compression services such as Image Optim.

-If you are using WordPress, I recommend you to use Imagify because:
+If you are using WordPress, I recommend you to use ShortPixel because:

 - it offers the possibility to remove (or not) EXIF data;

 - It can convert your JPEG in WebP;

 - The image compression results are totally satisfying.